Q: I have been here at OSU for 18 years! Why do I need to re-do my FERPA training?

 Q: What information may I write in a letter of recommendation?

 A: You can discuss information provided to you by the student, such as information from their resume, and information that you have gained in your academic relationship with the student.
-You cannot discuss any non-directory information without the student's specific written consent.
+You cannot discuss any non-directory information (e.g. their grade in a course you taught) without the student's specific written consent.

 Q: The student organization I advise wants to invite all of the students in our major to their meeting.
 May they get a list of all students in our major along with their addresses?